Fundamentals

 Robot Pose

 The robot pose usually refers to the position and orientation of the robot in the 3D space.
-It is expressed in the way of tool pose or joint positions.
+It is expressed using the tool pose or joint positions.

 Tool Pose

-The tool pose describes the position of the tool reference frame relative to the robot base reference frame.
+The tool pose describes the position and orientation of the tool reference frame relative to the robot base reference frame.

 alt